 - Sentence Equivalence

-The Reading Comprehension part has passages and questions that follow each passage.
-This is something that we have all been familiar with right since primary school.
+The Reading Comprehension part has passages which is followed by questions related to that passage.
+This is something that we have all been familiar with right from primary school.
 The format is just the same.
 Only the difficulty level varies.
 Of course, GRE throws some difficult passages, unlike your primary school tests.
 The passages are formatted in a predictive manner.
 The questions fall into distinct and delineated categories.
-So, even if you start off with RC preparation in an unsatisfied manner, you can still build your expertise with RC.
+So, even if you start off with RC preparation in an unsatisfied manner, you can still improve your expertise with RC.

 As a part of the RC, you might also have one question that deals with Critical Reasoning (CR).
 CR offers an argument and asks a logical question based on the information presented in the passage.
 CR tests your comprehension and your reasoning abilities.

-To get a GRE verbal score, you need a good vocabulary and a regular reading habit.
-If you have neither buckle up and read now.
-Get hold of GRE verbal words and hone your vocabulary skills.
-Your verbal syllabus, consisting of RC and TC will test you on GRE verbal words (of course, Text Completion takes more verbal word focus here).
+To get a good GRE verbal score, you need a good vocabulary and a regular reading habit.
+If you have neither, we would advise you to buckle up and start reading from now.
+Get a hold of GRE verbal words and hone your vocabulary skills.
+Your verbal syllabus, consisting of RC (Reading Comprehension) and TC (Text Completion) will test you on GRE verbal words (of course, Text Completion takes more verbal word focus here).
 Devise your own strategy to learn word lists.
 Or, stick to a tried and tested route.
 Make flashcards and learn them with context.
 Learning words without learning the context is generally useless.
 So, with every word you learn, make sentences out of the word and try to incorporate the new word in your everyday conversation.

 There are several GRE verbal books for practice available online and offline.
 But a pro tip here would be to master the basics and then move on to practice.
 So, invest significant time in learning the basics of GRE verbal and Quant.
 This would involve secondary school English lessons.